Egg Soufflés

 Though desserts were what initially came to mind, I decided to try out easy egg soufflés first – mostly out of ease.
 They’re full of veggies, fresh basil, a bit of parmesan cheese for taste, and smoked paprika (one of my favorite secret ingredients in my spice cupboard).

-My recipe just calls for finely chopped greens and fresh basil along with a few tablespoons of parmesan.
-The filling options are endless, however, including sauteed vegetables, more cheese, and even finely chopped bacon or sausage!
+My recipe calls for finely chopped greens and fresh basil along with a few tablespoons of parmesan.
+The filling options are endless, however, including sautéed vegetables, more cheese, and even finely chopped bacon, ham steak, or sausage!

 Want to make it a complete meal, add roasted potatoes, a breakfast salad, or a bread, including these orange carrot muffins or these champagne grape brie scones!!